Which ones are safe and easy to use?

 One of these is useful when there’s an older sibling – check whether it can be fitted to the stroller.

 This is used for pneumatic tyres.
 It's supplied with some models or may be available as an optional extra.

 Certification involves independent checks of the manufacturer's production line and quality-control processes.

 A buggy that is "certified" as complying with the standard will display either the New Zealand "S" mark or the red Australian "tick" mark.
 If the stroller doesn't carry either of these labels, it's not necessarily unsafe.
 But check that:

-Before buying a buggy board, check that it’ll fit your stroller and whether you need to buy connectors:
+Before buying a buggy board (or a scooter that attaches to a stroller), check that it’ll fit your stroller and whether you need to buy connectors.